check out our:

 He [Jack] capered toward Bill, and the mask was a thing on its own, behind which Jack hid, liberated from shame and self-consciousness.
 (4.33)

-Well, that’s one way to answer the question.
-If Jack is hiding behind the mask, then the thing/person/creature committing these heinous acts isn’t Jack; it’s the mask.
-Golding almost exonerates Jack here in this line.
+Well, that's one way to answer the question.
+If Jack is hiding behind the mask, then the thing/person/creature committing these heinous acts isn't Jack; it's the mask.
+Is Golding giving Jack a way out?

 The hunters' thoughts were crowded with memories […] of the knowledge […] that they had outwitted a living thing, imposed their will upon it, taken away its life like a long satisfying drink.
 (4.121)